La Ferme de mon Père pays particular attention to both the products it serves and to those the restaurant collaborates with.

 For this young Frenchman from Saint-Etienne, the art of cooking is above all a matter of modesty and simplicity.
 Julien Burlat attended the catering school in Vienne and learned a lot by working alongside such great figures as Pierre Gagnaire, Bernard Pacaud and Alain Ducasse.

 His cuisine reflects our style – simple, pure, frank, modern, focused on freshness, definitively focused on the product, and based on rigorously selected ingredients, the farmers and producers of which he knows well.
+Together with Benjamn Vakanas, he has conceived the restaurant menu.

 The bakery Le Fournil de Megève, located at the heart of Megève, is our favourite.
 The bakery is skilled in the art of breadmaking and offers some exceptional products.
 Baker Thierry Boissière shares his passion with us with his traditional bread.
 The "pain de campagne" is delightfully crusty and delicious and the "baguette" is superb.